Sustainable competitive advantage in spanish companies: progress and challenges on the path to the SDGs

 The challenge for SMEs is twofold.
 On the one hand, they face financing and know-how barriers to improve professionalization and ESG reporting.
 On the other hand, they need to achieve greater participation in decision-making bodies.
 It is essential to recover the "think small first" principle with regulatory frameworks that take into account their situation, contemplate their reality, give them more room for maneuver and avoid dissuasive effects.

-The new European strategy - the Omnibus Law, the Draghi Plan and the Competitiveness Compass - has sharpened the dilemma: should we continue to focus on sustainability as a competitive factor or should we adopt a more reactive stance?
-Faced with this dilemma, the report warns of the risk of the "free rider": if requirements are relaxed too much, many companies will opt for minimum compliance, weakening the strategic approach with which to build their future competitiveness on the basis of sustainability.
+The new European strategy, the Omnibus Law, the Draghi Plan, and the Competitiveness Compass, has sharpened the dilemma.
+Should companies continue to build their sustainable competitive edge through proactive ESG integration, or adopt a more reactive stance?
+The report warns of the "free rider" risk: if requirements are relaxed too much, many companies will opt for minimum compliance, weakening the strategic foundation on which long-term competitiveness must be built.

 The value proposition must give way to a systemic narrative that allows for a reorientation of the economic model.
 It is a matter of moving from maximizing immediate profit - which favors the exploitation of resources and externalizes negative impacts - to aligning market incentives with sustainable objectives.